Horst Metz: Ministerial resignation triggered by a bank crisis

 The Saxony Regional State Bank (Landesbank Sachsen) was founded in 1992 following reunification.
 It was broadly based on equivalent existing institutions in what had before 1990 been known as West Germany.
 The bank was in part publicly owned, since the Free State of Saxony owned 37% of it.
 Prominently associated with the Saxony bank's creation was the regional politician Georg Milbradt, who by 2002 had taken over in Saxony as the head of the regional government.

 As the regional Finance Minister of Saxony from 2002, Horst Metz also sat as chairman of the bank's supervisory board.
 On one occasion he intervened to issue a board decree restricting expenditure on company cars supplied by the bank to its directors after the bank president (up till 2005) Michael Weiss had arranged for the bank to finance his Mercedes S600 and its elaborate tow bar, fitted in order to support his water sports habit.
 This was not the only example of executive profligacy that would attract criticism from auditors and from the press in reports produced after the bank met its nemesis, although Metz himself seems to have been an advocate for restraint in such matters.

 Like many bankers around the world during the early years of the twenty-first century, senior officers at the Saxony Regional State Bank were tempted into international expansion, which in this case involved poorly timed investment in a Dublin based subsidiary called "Sachsen LB Europe plc".
-The Dublin subsidiary in turn became part of a channel leading, ultimately, to the US housing market which the bank officers involved evidently saw as a one-way bet: when the US housing market duly crashed the Saxony Regional Bank faced bankruptcy.
+The Dublin subsidiary in turn became part of a channel leading, ultimately, to the US housing market which the bank officers involved evidently saw as a one-way bet: when the US housing market declined during the 2008 financial crisis the Saxony Regional Bank faced bankruptcy.
 It fell to the regional government to sort out the mess.
 The Saxony Regional Bank was taken over early during 2008 by the Baden-Württemberg Regional State Bank (Landesbank Baden-Württemberg) as part of a large and complex deal which also involved the taxpayers of Saxony, represented by their regional government, providing a guarantee worth 2.75 Billion Euros.

 The close links between the bank and the regional government, along with his own position on the bank's supervisory board, meant that Horst Metz's resignation as regional finance minister, on 30 September 2007, was widely reported in Germany as honorable, but nevertheless appropriate.
 Following his resignation as Finance Minister, however, Horst Metz would continue to defend the decisions he had taken to save the bank, and the way in which it was done.

 After 19 years in the Landtag, as criticisms continued to surface in the aftermath of the bank collapse, he did not contest his seat again in the 2009 state election.